ericmdantas/generator-angularjs-module/README.md

 ```

-Answer the questions that'll show, and then BOOM!
+Answer the questions that'll pop up, and then BOOM!

 You've got: